Volunteer Toolbox

 Inform the residents on your block on the drill specifics.

-a.
-Make copies of the flyers for distribution to EVERY household prior to September 18th.
+- Make copies of the flyers for distribution to EVERY household prior to the drill date.

 Plan any social gathering or event for after the drill that makes sense for your block.
 Potlucks, BBQs, preparedness presentations, and/or emergency training.
 Have fun with it!